Statistical stress testing of the global sea level in the alternative climate scenarios

 Contributed Speed

 This study develops a statistical framework to forecast global sea-level change as a function of atmospheric carbon dioxide (CO₂) concentrations and global temperature and to conduct stress testing under alternative climate policy scenarios.
-Three scenarios are considered: a) an expected scenario reflecting current emission trends, b) a best-case scenario assuming compliance with Kyoto Protocol CO₂ reduction targets, and c) a worst-case scenario assuming CO₂ emissions increase at a rate opposite to the Kyoto targets.
+Three scenarios were considered: a) an expected scenario reflecting current emission trends, b) a best-case scenario assuming compliance with Kyoto Protocol CO₂ reduction targets, and c) a worst-case scenario assuming CO₂ emissions increase at a rate opposite to the Kyoto Protocol targets.

 stress testing